 This is the first role I saw Brody in that actually startled me.
 An anecdote from the commentary: the woman Adrien brought as his date to this film’s premiere never spoke to him again.
 That gives you some idea of the level of creepy and scary we’re dealing with, here.
 And just how convincingly he plays his roles.

 Detective Madeline Foster (Maura Tierney of NewsRadio and Liar, Liar fame) is a recovering alcoholic who has had a relapse her husband Tim (Terry Kinney) knows nothing about.
 She also cheats on him via a mystery man with whom she engages in a BDSM relationship.
 To further complicate matters, Tim is also her Captain (her boss).

 Laila Robins is so good as Frances Hannon, at times you actually forget she is an actor.
 She almost seems like a real person who was thrown into the movie without being told it’s a movie and is genuinely terrified.
 It makes the film all the more disturbing.
 She is basically teaching a master class in acting, here.
+She brings up the quality a whole number on my scoring scale.
 I can’t wait to see her in more things — prior to Oxygen, I only knew her from Planes, Trains and Automobiles.